Gigaspaces/xap-docs/site/content/xap/12.2/admin/data-partitioning.markdown

 }
 ```

-Here is an example output:
+Here is a sample output:

 ```bash